elizarov/SerializationByConvention/README.md

 ### Simple binary deserialization

 Deserializing an object with a simple binary format from `DataInput` requires us to take similar steps.
-First we define a "reader" interface:
+First we define a reader _serialization interface_:

 ```kotlin
 interface DataInputReader<out T> {